Skip to main content

 Grant application process

-Grant applications are accepted twice annually during the designated timeframes noted below.
-Organizations may submit one application per region each calendar year.
-Funding decisions are based on available resources and the degree to which proposals meet our charitable giving criteria, compared to other grant submissions from that region.
+Grant applications are accepted by invitation only during the designated timeframes noted below.
+Funding is competitive and limited, and an invitation to apply does not guarantee that a grant will be made to your organization.
+Decisions are based on available resources and the strength of the proposal compared to other submissions from that region.
 Please review the eligibility guidelines and FAQs below for details.
 Questions may be directed to foundation@bsci.com.

 Two young girl in lab coat doing science project inside lab.